alexklibisz/elastiknn/developer-guide.md

 This can be immensely helpful when dealing with bugs or just figuring out how the code is structured.

 First, open your project in IntelliJ and run the `Debug Elasticsearch` target (usually in the upper right corner).
-Then just run `task jvm:run:debug` in your terminal.
+Then just run `task jvm:debug` in your terminal.

-Now you should be able to set and hit breakpoints in IntelliJ.
+Now you can set and hit breakpoints in IntelliJ.
+To try it out, open the RestPluginsAction.java file in IntelliJ, add a breakpoint in the `getTableWithHeader` method, and run `curl localhost:9200/_cat/plugins`.
+IntelliJ should stop execution at your breakpoint.

 ### Local Cluster